25/07/2022 • 12 min read

 I’ve always felt that science deserves more attention in public discourse.
 Helping students to think more like scientists, to become critical thinkers, and to become “intellectual explorers” will have positive effects on them for the rest of their lives.
 So I’m a big fan of science teaching getting more attention generally.

-“Literacy and math skills can be easily integrated into science teaching as well.
-In other words, learning science can be an integrated way of teaching literacy and math skills in a kind of “applied” sense — so it’s a very powerful curriculum place to start.
+“Literacy and math skills can be easily integrated into science teaching… in a kind of “applied” sense — so it’s a very powerful place to start in terms of curriculum.
 Science education covers a lot more than just science!”

 • So how is Kognity different from other education platforms?